Emergency Water Storage

 For me personally, I don’t have the space to store them, and I certainly couldn’t move the barrels by myself.
 That would be my husband’s job, for sure.
 I live in a very rainy climate, so if I had the space, this would be a perfect option.
 This is also an excellent way to keep water for the summer when it doesn’t rain, and use it to water a garden or grass.
 I’ve seen many preppers do this and use the water for their gardens.

 Another thing to keep in mind with rainwater collection is that it requires maintenance and upkeep.
 It will require filters, a way to keep rain gutters clean and clear, and more.
 It is definitely not a fix it and forget it method to water storage.
-If you are wanting a method where you can just buy everything and stack it somewhere, this is not the option for you.
+If you are wanting a method where you can just buy everything and stack it somewhere, this is not the option for you for emergency water storage.

 Now that I have chatted about the methods of water storage, I’d like to talk about safety.
 Food and water safety is seriously important.
 Who wants to go through all the effort of storing something, only to have it make you sick?
 I personally don’t.
 In the event of an emergency, I’d really rather not be sick, let alone make myself sick by making bad choices.
 Which brings me to my next point.